Want a clear out but don’t know where to begin? Try this challenge to gradually overhaul your space over the course of the month.

 Day 31 — gifts you hate

 This is a controversial one, but you shouldn’t hold onto a gift that simply wasn’t right for you.
 Holding onto it will only leave you feeling annoyed, and it may create a confusing impression.
 Only have the things you enjoy in your life and it will ensure people get a better idea of you as a person.
-We’re all emerging from the post-Christmas haze, so now is the time to do a clear out of the clutter that accumulated in December.
+Now is the time to do a clear out of the clutter that accumulated in December.

 You did it!
 Hopefully your home will feel a little cleaner and more spacious, and you’ll feel a bit lighter having eradicated some of the clutter in your home.